 With a variety of different materials, classifications, and purposes, it can be difficult to determine which type of metal grating you should use for your project.
-To help, we’ve detailed information on the different types of metal grating, covering how they’re manufactured, their characteristics, and common applications.
+To help, we've got all the details on the different types of metal grating, covering their characteristics, common applications and how they’re manufactured at a metal company.

 What is Metal Grating?